-That’s not going to happen with desktop virtualization.
+That’s not going to happen with desktop virtualisation.

-Virtualization in general is a vital component in modern Business Continuity/Disaster Recovery strategies.
-For instance, by creating multiple copies of virtualized disks and implementing disk redundancy, your operations can continue even if a disk breaks down.
+Virtualisation in general is a vital component in modern Business Continuity/Disaster Recovery strategies.
+For instance, by creating multiple copies of virtualised disks and implementing disk redundancy, your operations can continue even if a disk breaks down.
 Better yet, if you put copies on separate physical servers, then you can likewise continue even if a physical server breaks down.

 You can take an even greater step by placing copies of those disks on an entirely separate geographical location so that if a disaster brings your entire main site down, you can still gain access to your data from the other site.

-Because you’re essentially just dealing with files and not physical hardware, virtualization makes the implementation of redundancy less costly, less tedious, greener, and more effective.
+Because you’re essentially just dealing with files and not physical hardware, virtualisation makes the implementation of redundancy less costly, less tedious, greener, and more effective.

-Desktop virtualization (DV) is very similar to server virtualization.
+Desktop virtualisation (DV) is very similar to server virtualisation.
 It comes with nearly the same kind of benefits too.
-That means, a virtualized desktop can be copied just like ordinary files.
+That means, a virtualised desktop can be copied just like ordinary files.
 If you have a copy of a desktop, then you can easily use that if the active copy is destroyed.